 Management was considered pivotal to ensuring and maintaining safety.
 Some accidents could result in others happening, in that “if one oil tank explodes, it will affect other oil tanks and result in a chain of dangerous accidents”.
 One way management helped ensure a safety culture and up to date knowledge was through training conducted each year drawing on a combination of international guidelines, port-operators, and sometimes the government: “Each unit will conduct their business and will share necessary information with each other when it is important about safety or security issues.
 It is like a war game [simulation] and every unit will cooperate to solve potential safety or security issues”.

 Policy implementation at the highest level can impact upon safety.
 One government official commented on how they Taiwan had recently changed port governance: “the Taiwan International Ports Corporation (TIPC) and the Maritime and Ports Bureau (MPB) have been separately established since 2012.
 They are still in an adjustment period”.
 The finer details of this change had implications for safety, for example, that “pollution ban and fines are MPB’s job, however, the MPB think they are in charge and that the TIPC should collect evidence about pollution which the MPB can then use to fine pollution producers.
-Yet, as I know (after consultation with a lawyer), a risk exists here, since the law enforcer should collect the evidence themselves.
+Yet, as I know, after consultation with a lawyer, a risk exists here, since the law enforcer should collect the evidence themselves.
 If there is a reliance on another organization’s evidence, there could be a dispute, although to date this has not happened”.
 In addition, another issue was felt to be a lack of sufficient manpower to maintain safety.
 One government official commented that “I think the police capacity is not enough is a current problem.
 The working burden is very high for each police man.
 Even some port gates depend on monitors since the number of police is limited”.

 Thus, continual training and approaches to safety do take place (cf. Russo and Rindone, 2014) but these need to be placed within a wider context of governmental policy initiatives and how these affect governances.
 Changes in port governance policies can have an impact on safety (cf. Fabiano et al., 2010) through creating uncertainty and a lack of clarity about responsibility for decisions.
 Furthermore, working conditions can impact on the ability of the port to maintain safety.